 When indoor plants drip water from leaves, it’s most likely due to either transpiration or guttation, which helps plants remove excess water through the leaf’s “pores.”
 Both of these processes are entirely healthy and normal for plants to do.

-However, indoor plants dripping water from leaves can also be due to condensation, also known as “dew.”
-You commonly find dew in humid environments, so if you expose a plant to high humidity, it could explain why your plant is dripping.
+Plant leaves can also drip water due to condensation, also known as “dew.”
+You commonly find dew in cool and humid environments, so if you expose a plant to high humidity, it could explain why your plant is dripping.